malagasyalgo/MATCodeNewbies2020/drawMagicSquare/drawMagicSquare.md

 - `topRight`: An array of integer, which contains the `horizontal axis x` and `vertical axis y`.

 __Output__

-An *array of array of integers* which contains the partition of mulitple of 2 (or 2 and 3), or 3 or neither of them.
+An *array of array of integers* which contains, respectively, the top left and bottom right points if the square exists.

 __Example__

 - For `nums=[1, 2, 3, 4, 5, 6, 7, 8]`, the result should be : `[[2, 4, 6, 8], [3], [1, 5, 7]]]`
   *Explanation:*
   - `2`, `4`, and `8` are multiple of `2`